Black-tailed prairie dog (Cynomys ludovicianus)

 Currently, prairie dogs throughout the American West occupy ~3% of their historical range.
 This significant loss was largely due to poisoning campaigns in the early and mid-20th century.
 More recently, the introduced disease sylvatic plague has been the primary range-wide conservation challenge.

 Prairie dog restoration on Turner properties began in 1997 with the development of a reliable prairie dog soft-release technique.
-Using this method, TESF expanded black-tailed prairie dog acreage on the Vermejo Park Ranch in New Mexico from 500 acres to 10,000 acres; the Ash Creek Restoration Area (ACRA) of Bad Rivers Ranches in South Dakota from 125 acres to 1,650 acres; and the Z-Bar in Kansas from 75 acres to 590 acres.
-Using the same translocation technique, the Gunnison’s prairie dog population at Vermejo has increased from 23 acres to 3,900 acres.
-In total, prairie dog acreage on Turner properties of which TESF has had oversight grew from 725 acres to a maximum of 16,140 acres by the end of 2011.
+Using this method, TESF expanded black-tailed prairie dog acreage on the Vermejo Park Ranch in New Mexico from 500 to 10,000 acres; the Ash Creek Restoration Area (ACRA) of Bad Rivers Ranches in South Dakota from 125 to 1,800 acres; and the Z-Bar in Kansas from 75 to 590 acres.
+Using the same translocation technique, the Gunnison’s prairie dog population at Vermejo has increased from 23 to 3,900 acres.
+In total, prairie dog acreage on Turner properties of which TESF has had oversight grew from 725 to a maximum of 16,290 acres.